Life in Trump’s Cabinet: Perks, pestering, power, putdowns

 Zinke may have gone a bit overboard.
 He showcased his support for Trump by tweeting out a photo of himself in late June wearing socks with Trump’s face and the slogan “Make America Great Again.”
 He later deleted it after outside groups complained he was violating federal law by endorsing a political slogan.

-Transportation Secretary Elaine Chao, for her part, had an angry exchange with protesters outside a Washington restaurant while defending her husband — Senate Majority Leader Mitch McConnell — and the president’s policy of separating migrant families at the border.
+Transportation Secretary Elaine Chao, for her part, had an angry exchange with protesters on the campus of Georgetown University while defending her husband — Senate Majority Leader Mitch McConnell — and the president’s policy of separating migrant families at the border.

 “Why don’t you leave my husband alone?” she demanded.

-Note: This story has been corrected to show Chao had an angry exchange with protesters on the campus of Georgetown University, not outside a restaurant.